aznamingtool/AzureNamingTool/README.md

 # Project Structure

-The Azure Naming Tool is a .NET 6 Blazor applciaiton, with a RESTful API.
+The Azure Naming Tool is a .NET 6 Blazor application, with a RESTful API.
 The UI consists of several pages to allow the configuration and generation of Auzre Resoure names.
 The API provides a programatic interface for the functionality.
 The application contains Docker support, allowing the site to be run as a stand-alone application, or a container.

 *Project Components*
 - UI/Admin